Ava Della Pietra

 Ava Della Pietra (born May 31, 2005) is an American singer-songwriter and multi-instrumentalist.

 Early life and education

 Della Pietra was born in New York to an Italian-American family.
 She began performing at age four and writing songs at age five.
 She is a multi-instrumentalist who plays violin, guitar, piano and bass guitar.
-Della Pietra is enrolled in the Harvard University/Berklee School of Music dual program, class of 2027.
+Della Pietra is enrolled in the Harvard University/Berklee College of Music dual program, class of 2027.

 Career

 At age 7, Della Pietra performed on the national tours of Les Misérables and White Christmas before joining the original Broadway cast of School of Rock.
 She has been featured on Good Morning America, Sesame Street (PBS), the Tony Awards and Last Week Tonight with John Oliver.

 In 2019, Della Pietra launched her solo music career with "Christmas Tonight," which she wrote with producing partner Will Hicks.
 The song was named one of Tiger Beats "Best Holiday Songs of 2019" and 360 Magazine called it "a beautiful and uplifting new song about the magic of the holiday season".